-As provided in its environmental strategy, the Corporation is determined to reduce the environmental impact of its activities by implementing various initiatives based on the environmental performance assessment, the implementation of green practices, the responsible procurement and the employee awareness-raising campaign.
+As provided in its environmental strategy, the Corporation is determined to reduce the environmental impact of its activities and to raise public awareness to adopt environmentally responsible practices.
+This strategy is supported by various initiatives based on the environmental performance assessment, the responsible energy consumption, the responsible management of residual materials, the responsible procurement and the general public and employee awareness-raising campaign.
+For example, TVA Publications and Publications Charron adopted a responsible purchasing policy and most of their magazines are printed on FSC® certified paper.